 - Your clients can catch up on retirement savings—potentially contributing 10 years of savings in 3–5 years.

-With a growing interest in cash balance plans, they could provide entrée into the qualified retirement plan market in a way that is manageable for your practice, as well as offer a chance to grow your business.
+With all of these benefits, combined with its growing popularity, the cash balance plan provides an entrée into the qualified retirement plan market in a way that is manageable for your practice.
 Are you ready to seize the opportunity?

 Have you seen increased interest in cash balance plans among your clients?
-Have you taken advantage of this or any other qualified plan opportunity for advisors?
-Please share your thoughts with us below.
+How have these plans benefited your business?
+Please share your thoughts with us below!